-If you try these apple pie overnight oats be sure to leave a comment and star rating letting me know how it turns out.
+If you try these apple pie overnight oats be sure to leave a comment and star rating letting me know how it turned out.
 Your feedback is super helpful for me and other EBF readers who are planning to try the recipe.

-Prep cinnamon apples: add chopped apple pieces, maple syrup and cinnamon in a small microwave-safe bowl.
+Prep cinnamon apples: Add chopped apple pieces, maple syrup and cinnamon in a small microwave-safe bowl.
 Stir together to coat apples.
-Heat for 30 – 60 seconds, until apples have softened a bit and look similar to baked apples.
+Heat for 30 - 60 seconds, until apples have softened a bit and look similar to baked apples.
 Let cool and reserve 1/4 cup of the apples to use as a topping.

-To serve: Remove lid from jar, add more yogurt or almond milk if the mixture seems too thick.
+Serve: Remove lid from jar, add more yogurt or almond milk if the mixture seems too thick.
 Top with extra 1/4 cup apples and your favorite overnight oat toppings.
 I love adding a little nut butter or chopped nuts.

 Milk: I like using unsweetened vanilla almond milk, but any type of milk will work.